semrush/intergalactic/website/docs/components/product-head/product-head.md

 ![max element product-head](static/max-info.png)

-> When the names of the domain and/or project are too long and don't fit in the intended place, collapse them into `ellipsis`.
-If you have controls on the right, add them a “protective” left margin of 24px.
+> When the domain and/or project names are too long and don't fit in the intended place, collapse them into an `ellipsis`.
+If you have controls on the right, add a “protective” left margin of 24px.

 ![title in ellipsis and controls margin](static/ellipsis-and-margin.png)